Austin Attempted Murder Lawyer

 Adequate cause means someone that would reasonably cause anger, rage, resentment, or terror in a person with an ordinary temper.

-Elements Of Attempted Murder
+Elements of Attempted Murder in Texas

+In Texas, attempted murder is defined as an up-tilted act with the intent of killing another person.
 Attempt crimes do not have separate statutes; therefore, for a defendant to be convicted of attempted murder, the prosecution must prove that the defendant tried to commit the elements of murder but failed to do so.
 For example, suppose someone shoots another person in the head, and doctors miraculously save the individual.
 In that case, the prosecution must prove the elements of murder and show that the defendant merely failed to cause death.

+In Texas, attempted murder is seen as a serious crime with graver consequences than attempted manslaughter.
 Depending on the underlying offense, attempted murder may result in either a second-degree or third-degree felony.
 For example, if the underlying offense would have been a murder caused by sudden passion arising out of an adequate cause, the defendant would likely be charged with a third-degree attempted murder charge.

 - Second-Degree Felony: A second-degree attempted murder conviction may result in up to a minimum of two years or up to twenty years in prison.
 In addition to the prison sentence, an individual can also be required to pay a fine of up to $10,000.